openbmc/libpldm/README.md

 For consistency would recommend using "oem-<oem_name>".

-The `meson.build` and the corresponding source file(s) will need to incorporate the logic of adding its mapped compiler flag to allow conditional compilation of the code.
+Finally, the OEM name must be added to the list of choices for the `oem` meson option, and the `meson.build` files updated throughout the tree to guard integration of the OEM extensions.